parroty/chef-cookbook-elixir/README.md

 Tested on:

 * Ubuntu 12.04, 13.04
-* Red Hat Enterprise Linux (CentOS/Amazon/Scientific/Oracle) 6.4
+* CentOS 6.4

 **Notes**: This cookbook has been tested on the listed platforms.
 It may work on other platforms with or without modification.

 ## Cookbooks